-Figure 22 - Example of Site Details showing linkage to initial and re-survey details where developments have been included twice in a selected data set.
+"weighting" of trip rate results (see Section 13 and Section 15).
+Because of this, TRICS identifies where developments have been included twice or more in a selected data set.
 Such incidences are highlighted in yellow within the Selected Sites option in the trip rate calculation filtering process.
 To assist users further, by default TRICS then automatically deselects sites that have been re-surveyed by others in the same data set, leaving only the most recent site included.
 This provides a fail-safe for users which means that a user would have to manually override this function to remove its effect.
 If users include both a re-surveyed site and any subsequent re-surveys in a selected set, the results from such a calculation cannot be endorsed by TRICS.
 The only exception to this is where there is a specific need to focus on one single development and its various surveys, for example to examine any changes in trip generation at that development over time.